 - Belief that one can’t sleep without eating

-Although the night eating syndrome isn’t mainly characterized as an eating disorder, it has similarities to binge eating disorder.
+Although the night eating syndrome is its own distinct eating disorder, it has some similarities to binge eating disorder.
 These similarities include emotional attachments, lack of control, and adverse health effects like obesity, insomnia, and depression.
 Additionally, both eating disorders feature the need to eat or use food to curb emotions and feed on large portions in one sitting (3).

 To identify if you may have night eating syndrome, you can get a food journal to record all your feeding patterns, portions, types of food you consume, and emotions during feeding.
-Suppose you notice you feed more at night.
-In that case, you probably have NES since the original study on NES back in 1955 describes a prominent characteristic of NES as consuming at least 25% of total daily calories after dinner or nocturnal awakenings (1).
+Suppose you notice you feed more at night than during the rest of the day.
+A prominent characteristic of NES is consuming 25% or more of total daily calories after dinner or during nocturnal awakenings (1).

 If you struggle to even flirt with the idea of giving up your favorite foods or working out till your legs give way – BetterMe app is here to breathe a fresh perspective into the way you view the weight loss process!
 Check out the app and experience the fun side of fitness and dieting with BetterMe!